BenchmarkXPRT/AIXPRT/Tensorflow/AIXPRT/Modules/Deep-Learning/README.md

    * To install Tensorflow with AMD ROCm support follow the instructions [AMD ROCM Tensorflow](https://rocm.github.io/dl.html)
    NOTE : on AMD-GPU , Ubuntu 18.04 has the support for latest drivers and is recommend to use Ubuntu 18.04.

-   * Below are some simple instruction to run the benchmark.
-However users are free to choose to install any different type of tensorflow according to the system they are running on.
+   * Below are some simple instructions for installing AIXPRT on an Intel or AMD machine with an Nvidia GTX 1060 graphics card.
+However, users are free to choose to install any different type of tensorflow according to the system they are running on.

     ```
-    # CPU
+    # CPU installation
     # tensorflow must the be last-installed framework in order to run properly
-    # Also, make sure to edit the ../Config/Deep-Learing_defautl_config.json file for "cpu"
+    # Also, make sure to edit the ../Config/Deep-Learning_defautl_config.json file for "cpu"
     sudo apt-get install python-pip                     # install pip installer for tensorflow
     pip install tensorflow
      ```